newrouge/newrouge.github.io/_posts/_2021-01-01-Powervision.md

 Environment size: 319/131068 bytes
 ```
-We replace *quiet* with *single* in order to deactivate the authentication, added a delay so we have enough time to get to the UART shell, and set *silent* to know, in order to make sure we have a boot trace on the UART shell.
+We replace *quiet* with *single* in order to deactivate the authentication, add a delay so we have enough time to get to the UART shell, and set *silent* to "no" in order to make sure we have a boot trace on the UART shell.

 To do this, we need to be connected **simultaneously** to the USB link where we configure the new parameters, and the internal UART debug port, where the shell should pop.